appsandappsandapps/artistbrainz/README.md

 [Install on Google Play](https://play.google.com/store/apps/details?id=appsandapps.artistbrainz)

+Use the project to install the iPhone app to your phone.

 Architecture
 ---

-* View/Composable -> UiState -> ViewModel -> Repository
-* Repository -> ViewModel -> UiState -> View/Composable
-* StateFlow is used to listen for updates on the repository and UiState

 It goes roughly:

-1. The Composable/View calls a method on its UiState
+1. The Composable/View/SwiftUI calls a method on its UiModel
-2. The UiState talks to the ViewModel
+2. The UiModel talks to the ViewModel
 3. The ViewModel calls the Repository
 4. The Repository updates its StateFlow
-5. The ViewModel reacts to the StateFlow and updates the UiState
+5. The ViewModel reacts to the StateFlow and updates the UiModel
-6. The Composable/View is updated via UiState's StateFlow
+6. The Composable/View is updated via UiModel's StateFlow

-Multiple fragments observe the same StateFlow to update simultaneously.
+Multiple fragments / composables / screens observe the same StateFlow to update simultaneously.

 The architecture can seemlessly be used by Jetpack Compose replacing the fragments for composables, and reusing the viewmodels and uistate.
+And obviously iOS.

 Dependency injection
 ----